dascritch/cpu-audio/CONTRIBUTING.md

 - My english is a pity.
 You may help me to correct it.
 - You may test on some platforms.
 Mainly MacOS, iOS and Edge; and see some problems when comparing to Firefox or Chrome.
 - You can re-read my doc, and ask me some precisions.
 - You may be have a disability and you're using some accessibility tools… You're super useful !
-I surely missed something important for you.
+For sure, I missed something important for you.
 - Perhaps you can help me on the design or the logos.
 - Install in your own website, test, note the bugs, [report them in the issues section of the repo](https://github.com/dascritch/cpu-audio/issues).
 If you're not enough GitHub savvy, you can [write me via this page](https://cpu.dascritch.net/pages/CPU-Audio-Player)